 Drunk Driving Accidents Causing Death

-Probably the most obvious one is, somebody is drinking alcohol and driving and gets in a bad accident and kills somebody.
+The most obvious one is that somebody is drinking alcohol and driving and gets in a bad accident and kills somebody.
 That person can be arrested and booked for vehicular manslaughter.

 - people now should know that's it's dangerous to human life to drink and drive, and,